-Allow the adhesive to dry: The tiles should be grouted with the appropriate colour of Norcros 4 into I Wall & Floor Grout.
+Allow the adhesive to dry: The tiles should be grouted with the appropriate colour of either Flexible Wide Joint Floor & Wall Grout or 4-in-I Wall & Floor Grout.
 Clean out any dirt, dust and adhesive from the joints and ensure that they are dry.